jlhapp/Basic_Mapping/README.md

 *VIEW MAP*

 Use plot() function to view the map.
 The plot() function will display the shapefile with no background.
-If a background map is needed, use ggmap or leaflet.
+If a background map is needed, use ggmap or leaflet.  **Code for readOGR and plot are found in the "Shapefiles.R" script.

 Use ggmap and RgoogleMaps packages to put shapefiles over imagery quickly.
 First geocode the center of the map using geocode() command.
-Then use get_map() command.
+Then use get_map() command.  **Code is found in the "csv.R" script.

 *CLIP TWO SHAPEFILE LAYERS*